weeinn2025/Capstone-FinGPT/README.md

              plotly_get_chrome
      - ✅   “this is what the output looks like” with short narrative - AI analysis:
             ![Sample PDF report (page 1)](static/report_preview.png)

+            ** To note: **
+            • Different fiscal year-ends (Apple: late Sep; Microsoft: Jun 30; NVIDIA: late Jan).
+            • Some of 2024 lines appear to be calendar-year or a later fiscal year instead of each company’s FY2024.
+            • One Apple row (“Shareholders’ Equity $75B”) seems copied from an earlier year; Apple shows negative equity in FY2024 due to buybacks.
+              [annualreports.com]

 8.   **Samples**
      - ✅   in `samples/` to test quickly (CSV/XLSX + ZIP fixtures).